Generic Name: ritonavir (ri-TOE-na-vir)

 - An extra patient leaflet is available with Norvir solution.
 Talk to your pharmacist if you have questions about this information.

-- Take Norvir solution by mouth with food.
+- Take Norvir solution by mouth with meals.

 - Shake well before each use.